martinsbriedis/StuVulWebsite2020/content/home/about.md

 weight = 2
 +++

-Some of our really good core research questions:
+Some of our core research questions:

 1. Migratory routes and phenology across the year
 2. Migration and the effects of parasites